workgroupengineering/Documentation/docs/data-binding/binding-classes.md

-# Binding to Classes
+# Binding Classes

-In Avalonia, you also can bind to classes.
+In Avalonia, you also can bind classes.
-Sometimes it could be useful to switch classes depending on some logic, and for those purposes, you can use Binding to Classes API.
+Sometimes it could be useful to switch classes depending on some logic, and for those purposes, you can use Binding Classes API.
-There is the sample usage of Binding to Classes.
+There is the sample usage of Binding Classes.
 We have two different styles and we want to switch between them depending on `MyProperty` state.

 ```markup
  <ListBox Items="{Binding MyItems}">